khadijahanif-75/BookStore-MERN-Project/README.md

 # 📚 BookStore MERN Stack Application

 A full-stack BookStore web application built using the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).
 This app allows users to browse, add, update, and delete books from the store.
-Admin functionalities can be added for managing inventory.

 ## Features